When does the Auslander-Reiten translation operate linearly on the Grothendieck group? -- Part I: Main results

-In this \namecref{subsec:class} we want to prove our main result, a classification of finite dimensional $\kk$-algebras with connected and non-acyclic $\Ext^1$-quiver admitting a \tm: \begin{theorem} Suppose $A$ has a connected and non-acyclic $\Ext^1$-quiver.
-Then $A$ has a \tm iff $A$ is a Nakayama algebra. \end{theorem}
+In this \namecref{subsec:class} we want to prove our main result, a classification of finite-dimensional $\kk$-algebras with connected and non-acyclic $\Ext^1$-quiver admitting a \tm. \begin{theorem} Suppose the $\Ext^1$-quiver of $A$ is connected and non-acyclic.
+Then $A$ has a \tm if and only if $A$ is a cyclic Nakayama algebra. \end{theorem}

-The proof of \cref{theorem:conclusion} will be split up: In \cref{theorem:mainthm} we will show that all algebras with a connected and non-acyclic $\Ext^1$-quiver admitting a \tm have to be Nakayama algebras and in \cref{proposition:nakayamamap} we will show that all Nakayama algebras admit a \tm.
-Using \cref{remark:quivertoextquiver} we can reformulate this into the following result for quotients of path algebras:
+The proof of \Cref{theorem:conclusion} is split up.
+In \Cref{theorem:mainthm} we show that all algebras with a connected and non-acyclic $\Ext^1$-quiver admitting a \tm are cyclic Nakayama algebras and in \Cref{proposition:nakayamamap} we show that all Nakayama algebras admit a \tm.
+Using \Cref{remark:quivertoextquiver} we can reformulate this as the following result for quotients of path algebras.

-\begin{corollary} Suppose $A = \kk Q / I$, where $Q$ is a connected and non-acyclic quiver, $I \lhd \kk Q$ is an admissible ideal and $\kk$ is algebraically closed.
-Then $A$ has a \tm iff $A$ is a cyclic Nakayama Algebra. \end{corollary}
+\begin{corollary} Let $\kk$ be an algebraically closed field.
+Suppose $A \coloneqq \kk Q / I$, where $Q$ is a connected and non-acyclic quiver and $I \lhd \kk Q$ is an admissible ideal.
+Then $A$ has a \tm if and only if $A$ is a cyclic Nakayama algebra. \end{corollary}

-The key to \cref{theorem:conclusion} lies in \cref{lemma:noiniter=>nakayama} and \cref{lemma:case1}:
+The key to \Cref{theorem:conclusion} lies in \Cref{lemma:noiniter=>nakayama} and \Cref{lemma:case1}.